hanzheteng/pioneer_mrs/README.md

 Basically there are several steps:
 1. run a Gazebo simulator and spawn five robots </br>
 `roslaunch pioneer_mrs gazebo.launch`
-2. launch server nodes on all five robots </br>
+2. launch nodes on all five robots </br>
-`roslaunch pioneer_mrs multi-robot-server.launch pose:=gazebo machine:=gazebo`
-3. launch client nodes on all five robots </br>
 `roslaunch pioneer_mrs multi-robot.launch pose:=gazebo machine:=gazebo`
-4. launch nodes on commander </br>
+3. launch nodes on commander </br>
 `roslaunch pioneer_mrs commander.launch`

 Notice: On real robots, movement commands only execute for 600ms because of WatchDog timeout mechanism; but in gazebo simulator, robots will keep moving towards the last direction.
 You may press space bar (stop command) to stop it.